oroinc/documentation/community/contribute/documentation.rst

 #.
 Build and test the documentation before submitting a pull request to be sure you haven't accidentally introduced any layout or formatting issues.

    - To build documentation, set up a local build environment by installing |Docker| and |Docker Compose|.
-   - To test your changes before you commit them, run ``docker-compose up`` in the documentation folder.
+   - To test your changes before you commit them, run ``docker compose up`` in the documentation folder.

    Check the generated documentation in the ``_build/html`` directory.